 The housing market is a bitch – but that’s a price problem, not a trust problem.

 The actual vulnerability is less obvious: Australia imports 90% of its refined fuel and holds barely a month of reserves.
 When the Strait of Hormuz closed in early 2026, hundreds of service stations ran dry – a continent sitting on world-class energy resources that can’t fill its own tanks, because it outsourced refining the same way the West outsourced rare earth processing.
-Problems are solvable.
-Whether they’ll be solved before the next crisis is a different question.

 The Forum Romanum Problem

 Then there’s Europe.
-The option that isn’t on the spreadsheet.
+The “safe” option.

 If you’ve been to Rome, you’ve walked past the Forum Romanum – that rectangular pit in the middle of the city where tourists peer down at ancient columns and crumbling temples.
 Two thousand years ago, that was the center of Western civilization.
 Now it’s six meters below street level.
 You need a ticket to see it.